 "Cash and cash equivalents" are defined as investments which mature in 90 days or less, plus immediately accessible bank accounts.
+For fiscal 2019, the "Cash and cash equivalents" amount decreased by \$3.3 million, primarily due to the members' rate stabilization and member equity withdrawals of \$6.8 million, offset by net cash inflow from other activities of \$3.5 million.
 For fiscal 2018, the "Cash and cash equivalents" amount decreased by \$.3 million.
-For fiscal 2017, the "Cash and cash equivalents" amount increased \$2.4 million as pre-collected liquid funds are being held in advance of anticipated short-term expenditures.